r-lib/bench/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+`bench::mark()` a function to easily benchmark a series of expressions and evaluate relative performance.

 ``` r
 set.seed(42)